LittleHeronCodes/LittleHeronCodes/README.md

 ### Bioinformatics PhD

+- 2023.10.
+Icahn School of Medicine at Mount Sinai, New York, US
-- 2023.02., Ewha Womans University, Seoul, Republic of Korea
+- 2023.02. - 2023.10.
+Ewha Womans University, Seoul, Republic of Korea

 ### Skills